The International Symposium of Theatre Critics and Theatre Scholars

 3. Agata Juniku / Ivana Slunjski/ Trina Nileena Banerjee – moderator Borisav Matić – from 2:30 to 3:45 PM

-Assistant Professor Dr Agata Juniku, Academy of Dramatic Art, University of Zagreb, Croatia
+Associate Professor Dr Agata Juniku, Academy of Dramatic Art, University of Zagreb, Croatia

 From over-identification to disidentification, or how to be politically (in)correct in theatre